gopichandchalla16/infosys-internship-real-time-industry-insight-system/README.md

 Start your Jupyter server and open the main analysis file: Project_Sprint1.ipynb.

-Execute:
-Run all cells sequentially.
-When prompted, enter the company name or symbol you wish to analyze (e.g., Netflix)
+Execute:  Run all cells sequentially.
+When prompted, enter the company name or symbol you wish to analyze (e.g., Netflix).

+➡️ Next Steps (Future Development)

+The system is now ready for expansion in future sprints:

+Real-Time Dashboard: Develop an interactive front-end (e.g., using Streamlit, Dash, or Angular) to display all charts and data live.

+AI-Driven Forecasting: Implement Time Series forecasting models (like LSTM or Prophet) to predict future price movements.

+Advanced NLP: Utilize specialized models for more granular, industry-specific text analysis.

 Team Members: